vlstill/presentations/memics_2017/pres.md

 *   with minimal changes to the verification core of DIVINE

-*   re-using existing implementation of exception matching in the C++ runtime
+*   re-using existing implementation of exception matching

 ## DIVINE -- Verification of C++ Programs